slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

   - **For state machine purposes, an EOF on stdout that indicates encoder termination MUST be treated as a liveness failure equivalent to `process_exit` and handled via [S13]:**
     - State MUST transition to RESTARTING or FAILED (per restart policy).
     - Implementations MUST NOT silently swallow EOF as a non-failure condition, even during BOOTING.
+- [S21.3] **FFmpeg stderr diagnostics on spawn failure**: FFmpeg MUST produce diagnostic stderr output on spawn failure (e.g., when FFmpeg exits immediately due to invalid command, missing codec, or other startup errors).
+The supervisor MUST capture and expose this stderr output so that the exit reason is visible.
+When FFmpeg fails at startup, the supervisor MUST ensure stderr is read and made available (either via logging or through a queryable interface) before the process is considered failed.
+This enables debugging of FFmpeg startup failures by exposing the actual error messages from FFmpeg itself.

 ## 9. Public API Visibility